 No Salary advances or loans against future salary will be made to any employee for any reason.
-(Legal reference: Texas Constitution, Article III, Sections 51, 52, and 53).

-An employee must bring any discrepancy in a paycheck (such as overpayment, underpayment, or incorrect payroll deductions) to the attention of the Human Resources Department.
+An employee must bring any discrepancy in a paycheck (such as overpayment, underpayment, or incorrect payroll deductions, Longevity pay) to the attention of the Human Resources Department.

-5.05 PAYROLL DEDUCTIONS.
+- 5.05 PAYROLL DEDUCTIONS.
 Any deductions must be approved and authorized by the Commissioners' Court.
-Deductions will be made from each employee's pay for the following:

-Federal social security;

-Federal income taxes;

-Court-ordered child support;

-Texas County and District Retirement System (TCDRS) contributions (for regular full-time employees and eligible elected and appointed department heads); and

-Any other deductions required by law.
+Deductions will be made from each employee's pay for the following: - Federal social security; Federal income taxes; - Court-ordered child support; - Texas County and District Retirement System (TCDRS) contributions (for regular full-time employees and eligible elected and appointed department heads); and - Any other deductions required by law.